 For the Quirins, this approach the trail makes a lot of sense.
 It'll give Ellie time to get used to the long walks, but it'll also give Bekah and Derrick a chance to really get used to carrying Ellie on the trail as well.
 This was probably a big help when they scaled Blood Mountain, the highest peak in the Georgia portion of the A.T.

 Another perk?
-As the summer warms up, they'll be heading north and will able to avoid some of the Southeast and Chesapeake regions' heat and humidity, definitely a plus when hiking with an infant strapped to your back.
+As the summer winds down, they headed north and avoided some of the Southeast and Chesapeake regions' heat and humidity, definitely a plus when hiking with an infant strapped to your back.
+They just passed through Massachusetts and summited the highest peak there on Mount Greylock.

 Best time for baby's first A.T. hike